-The balance of skills, attitude and experience required depends a bit on what innovation means to your organisation.
+The balance of secret innovation skills, attitude and experience you require depends a bit on what innovation means to your organisation.
 Sometimes you need to be a product development manager, sometimes a culture change manager, more often both, and on occasion, once you’re in post it’s for you to interpret what the organisation needs and what the senior leadership want – which are often different things.
 Then there’s the innovation brief that makes my heart sink, ‘we want to innovate and change and disrupt – but we want to be sure it will work’, setting an innovation manager an impossible challenge from the outset.

 However you choose to approach innovation in your business two things are consistent regardless of what sector or industry you work in.